-common units if the underwriters exercise their option to purchase additional common units in full.
+11,500,000 common units if the underwriters exercise their option to purchase an additional 1,500,000 common units (the "option units") in full.

-common units 1 and subordinated units for a total of limited partner units.
-If and to the extent the underwriters exercise their option to purchase additional common units, the number of common units purchased by the underwriters pursuant to such exercise will be issued to the public and the remainder, if any, will be issued to OTA.
-Any such units issued to OTA will be issued for no consideration other than OTA's contribution of equity interests in Oiltanking Houston, L.P. and Oiltanking Beaumont Partners, L.P. to us in connection with the closing of this offering.
-If the underwriters do not exercise their option to purchase additional common units, we will issue common units to OTA upon the option's expiration.
+19,048,043 common units1 and 19,048,043 subordinated units for a total of 38,096,086 limited partner units regardless of whether or not the underwriters exercise their option to purchase up to an additional 1,500,000 common units.
+Of this amount, 7,548,043 common units will be issued to OTA at the closing of this offering and, assuming the underwriters do not exercise their option to purchase up to an additional 1,500,000 option units, all 1,500,000 option units will be issued to OTA 30 days following this offering, upon the expiration of the underwriters' option exercise period.
+However, if the underwriters do exercise their option to purchase any portion of the option units, we will (i) issue to the public the number of option units purchased by the underwriters pursuant to such exercise and (ii) issue to OTA, upon the expiration of the option exercise period, all remaining option units that had not previously been issued to the public.
+Any such option units issued to OTA will be issued for no consideration other than OTA's contribution of equity interests in Oiltanking Houston, L.P. and Oiltanking Beaumont Partners, L.P. to us in connection with the closing of this offering.
 Accordingly, the exercise of the underwriters' option will not affect the total number of common units outstanding.
 In addition, our general partner will own a 2.0% general partner interest in us.

-We intend to use the estimated net proceeds of approximately \$\) million from this offering (based on an assumed initial offering price of \$\) per common unit, the midpoint of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discount and offering expenses, to:
+We intend to use the estimated net proceeds of approximately \$183.0 million from this offering (based on an assumed initial offering price of \$ per common unit, the midpoint of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discount and offering expenses, to:

-- $\bullet \ repay \ intercompany \ indebtedness \ owed \ to \ Oiltanking \ Finance \ B.V. \ in \ the \ amount \ of \ approximately \ \$121.3 \ million;$ - reimburse Oiltanking Finance B.V. for approximately \$ million of fees incurred in connection with our repayment of such indebtedness: - \bullet make a distribution to OTA in the amount of \$ million; and - replenish our working capital following the retention of \$\\$\\$ million in cash, cash equivalents and receivables by OTA in connection with the formation transactions.
+- repay intercompany indebtedness owed to Oiltanking Finance B.V. in the amount of approximately \$119.5 million; - reimburse Oiltanking Finance B.V. for approximately \$4.0 million of fees incurred in connection with our repayment of such indebtedness: - make a distribution to OTA in the amount of \$35.8 million; and - provide us working capital of \$23.7 million.

-If the underwriters exercise their option to purchase additional common units in full, the additional net proceeds would be approximately \$\) million (based upon the midpoint of the price range set forth on the cover page of this prospectus).
+If the underwriters exercise their option to purchase 1,500,000 additional common units in full, the additional net proceeds would be approximately \$28.1 million (based upon the midpoint of the price range set forth on the cover page of this prospectus).
 The net proceeds from any exercise of such option will be used to make a distribution to OTA.
 See "Use of Proceeds" beginning on page 39.

-Upon completion of this offering, our general partner will establish a minimum quarterly distribution of \$\infty\$ per common unit and subordinated unit (\$\infty\$ per common unit and subordinated unit on an annualized basis) to the extent we have sufficient cash after establishment of reserves and payment of fees and expenses, including payments to our general partner and its affiliates.
-We refer to this cash as "available cash," and it is defined in our partnership agreement included in this prospectus as Appendix A and in the glossary included in this prospectus as Appendix B. Our ability to pay the minimum quarterly distribution is subject to various restrictions and other factors
+Upon completion of this offering, our general partner will establish a minimum quarterly distribution of \$0.3375 per common unit and subordinated unit (\$1.35 per common unit and subordinated unit on an annualized basis) to the extent we have sufficient cash after establishment of reserves and payment of fees and expenses, including payments to our general partner and its affiliates.
+We refer to this cash as "available cash," and it is defined in our partnership